AndreyLevchenko/CV/java.md

 ### AppFire (2021 - 2023)

-Appfire asquired Mohami and I provided support for Mohami products for some time.
+Appfire acquired Mohami and I provided support for Mohami products for some time.
 It was interesting experience to work with a big team distributed worldwide.

 ### Mohami (January 2017 - February 2021)